 UNATTENDED CHILDREN AT CLOSING TIME

 Children who have not been picked up at closing time will be given the opportunity to call a parent.
 Children who have not been picked up within fifteen minutes after closing will be left in the care of the Lincoln Park Borough Police Department or other appropriate authority.
 Under no circumstances will staff transport children in a vehicle or accompany them home.

 As a service for library users with wireless-enabled laptops, the Lincoln Park Public Library provides unfiltered wireless (WiFi) Internet connectivity.
 While the Library strives to provide a quality wireless system, it cannot guarantee the signal quality, bandwidth availability, or general Internet site availability at any time.

 The Library does not provide technical support for wireless devices.
 Library staff members cannot configure your laptop or network card or help you to establish a wireless network connection.

 By choosing to use this free wireless service, you agree to abide by the Library’s Internet Policy.
 It is the responsibility of the user to understand this Internet user’s policy and his/her obligation to refrain from viewing inappropriate websites, spamming, or engaging in any illegal activities.

 Use of the wireless network is at your own risk, and the Library is not responsible for any altercations or interference with a laptop’s configuration, operation, or data files resulting from connection to the library’s wireless network.
 The Library accepts no responsibility for damage, theft, or loss of any kind to a user’s equipment, software, data files, or other personal property brought into or used at the Library facilities.

 Your laptop must be capable of connecting to the wireless network.

 WiFi is less secure than a wired network and signal strength may vary in the building.
-There is no printing capability.
 The Library cannot guarantee that the service will be available at any specific time.
 This service is not to be used as a permanent connection.